-- 1.3.1 The objectives of the Dover District Council CCTV System, which form the lawful basis for the processing of data, are:- - to help reduce the fear of crime; - to help deter crime; - to help detect crime and provide evidential material for court proceedings; - to provide assistance in the overall management of public health and safety; - to enhance community safety, assist in developing the economic well-being of the Dover district and to encourage greater use of the town centres, shopping areas, car parks and similar locations within the district; - to assist the Local Authority in their enforcement and regulatory functions within the district of Dover. - 1.3.2 Within this broad outline, the appropriate Divisional Commander of Kent Police, in partnership with the Chief Executive of Dover District Council, will periodically publish and review specific key objectives based on local concerns.
+- 1.3.1 The objectives of the System, which form the lawful basis for the processing of data, are:- - to help reduce the fear of crime and anti-social behaviour; - to assist partner agencies to help those most at risk including but not limited to missing and vulnerable persons; - to help deter crime; - to help detect crime and provide evidential material for court proceedings; - to provide assistance in the overall management of public health and safety; - to enhance community safety, assist in developing the economic well-being of the Dover district and to encourage greater use of the town centres, shopping areas, car parks and similar locations within the district: - to assist the Council in their enforcement and regulatory functions within the district of Dover. - to assist the Council in the better management of its property assets to promote public safety, the economic well-being of the area, the prevention and detection of crime or disorder, the protection of health and morals, or for the protection of the rights and freedoms of others - 1.3.2 Within this broad outline, the appropriate Divisional Commander of Kent Police, in partnership with the Chief Executive of Dover District Council, will periodically publish and review specific key objectives based on local concerns.

-1.4 Procedure Manual
+1.4 Procedural Manual

 This Code is supplemented by a separate Procedure Manual, which provides guidelines on all aspects of the day-to-day operation of the System.
-To ensure the purpose and principles (see Section 2) of the CCTV system are realised, the Procedure Manual is based upon and expands the contents of this Code.
+To ensure the purpose and principles (see Section 2) of the System are realised, the Procedure Manual is based upon and expands the contents of this Code.

-Section 2 Statement of Purpose and Principles
+Section 2 - Statement of Purpose and Principles